Human rights in Saudi Arabia: Sectarianism and freedom of religion

 Saudi Arabian law does not recognize religious freedom, and the public practice of non-Muslim religions is actively prohibited.

 No law specifically requires citizens to be Muslims, but article 12.4 of the Naturalization Law requires that applicants attest to their religious affiliation, and article 14.1 requires that applicants get a certificate endorsed by their local cleric.
 The Government has declared the Quran and the Sunna (tradition) of the Islamic prophet Muhammad to be the country's constitution.
 Neither the Government nor society in general accepts the concepts of separation of religion and state, and such separation does not exist.
 The legal system is based on Shari'a (Islamic law), with Shari'a courts basing their judgments largely on a code derived from the Quran and the Sunna.
 According to Human Rights Watch, Saudi Arabia "systematically discriminates against its Muslim religious minorities, in particular Shia and Ismailis", but the Government permits Shi'a Muslims to use their own legal tradition to adjudicate noncriminal cases within their community.

 Testifying before the US Congressional Human Rights Caucus, Ali al-Ahmed, Director of the Institute for Gulf Affairs, stated:

 Saudi Arabia is a glaring example of religious apartheid.
 The religious institutions from government clerics to judges, to religious curriculums, and all religious instructions in media are restricted to the Wahhabi understanding of Islam, adhered to by less than 40% of the population.
 The Saudi government communized Islam, through its monopoly of both religious thoughts and practice.
 Wahhabi Islam is imposed and enforced on all Saudis regardless of their religious orientations.
 The Wahhabi sect does not tolerate other religious or ideological beliefs, Muslim or not.
 Religious symbols by Muslims, Christians, Jewish and other believers are all banned.
 The Saudi embassy in Washington is a living example of religious apartheid.
 In its 50 years, there has not been a single non-Sunni Muslim diplomat in the embassy.
-The branch of Imam Mohamed Bin Saud University in Fairfax, Virginia instructs its students that Shia Islam is a Jewish conspiracy.
+The branch of Imam Mohamed Bin Saud University in Fairfax, Virginia instructs its students that Shia Islam is a Jewish conspiracy.As an Islamic state, Saudi Arabia gives preferential treatment for Muslims.
+During Ramadan, eating, drinking, or smoking in public during daylight hours is not allowed.
+Foreign schools are often required to teach a yearly introductory segment on Islam.